 - They are taking care of all parts of the process – website’s hosting, email, domain name, etc. – if necessary.
 This means that you can easily control anything website related on one platform without remembering more than one password or managing several accounts and bills.

 - These platforms are expensive.
 Way more expensive than any self-hosted website creation.
 It’d cost you over $150 yearly to use Wix, Squarespace or Weebly with a decent plan.

 - This also means less storage for a higher price.
 Having enough storage is important if your website will be anything besides a blog.
 If you’re uploading any photos, maybe even videos, or want to add any other interactive features: opt-in boxes, for example.

-- They also have a lack of customization options which is a very important thing for those who have clear goals on their mind or who are looking forward to growing their websites in the future.
+- They also have a lack of customization options.
+It is a very important thing for those who have clear goals on their mind or who are looking forward to growing their websites in the future.
 Although you can easily adjust various design options, none of the platforms give you complete freedom over the design.
 For many, this can be a huge dealbreaker when it comes to which website creation platform to choose.